MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/compare-mdb-m365-plans.md

 ## Compare security features in Microsoft Defender for Business to Microsoft 365 Business Premium

-The following table compares security features and capabilities in Defender for Business to Microsoft 365 Business Premium. <br/><br/>
+The following table compares security features and capabilities in Defender for Business to Microsoft 365 Business Premium while Defender for Business is in preview. <br/><br/>

 | Feature/Capability | [Microsoft Defender for Business](mdb-overview.md) | [Microsoft 365 Business Premium](../../business/microsoft-365-business-overview.md) |
 |:---|:---|:---|